wordshaker/jesswhite_4/_posts/2016-05-11-nodeconf-post.md

 ##### [Nikhila Ravi](href="https://www.youtube.com/watch?v=SwJUH3Le91s) - Server-less architecture in the wild:
 An insightful and intelligent talk going through using a "serverless" architecture.
 This talk includes demonstrating the creation of a "serverless jukebox" including a live demonstration of the work available on GitHub.

-##### [Christian Heilmann](https://www.youtube.com/watch?v=jHTSCXQ3-hU) - Making ES6 happen with ChakraCore and Node:
+##### [Christian Heilmannn](https://www.youtube.com/watch?v=jHTSCXQ3-hU) - Making ES6 happen with ChakraCore and Node:
 This talk is not only enlightening but hilarious.
-Christian Heilman is a highly entertaining speaker who is clearly knowledgeable and passionate about what he is talking about.
+Christian Heilmann is a highly entertaining speaker who is clearly knowledgeable and passionate about what he is talking about.
 Even as a JS newbie I could follow what he was talking about and instantly started looking into ChakraCore as soon as I got home.

 ##### [Kassandra Perch](https://www.youtube.com/watch?v=edYnouynBxg) - Robots, code and people:
 Not the most technical talk of the lot - but Kassandra spoke to things we all recognise with awesome quotes and energy.
 She explores why we code, and the importance of the want for learning and the enjoyment of projects.
 She then goes on to talk about the importance of creating a space that's inclusive to everyone in order to   not destroying the potential to learn and make new and great things.